Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------
 **19 June.
-2024**: Physically attending Artifical Intelligence Workshop and giving a talk about "Runtime Analysis in AI Theory Studies How Algorithm Iterations are Influenced by Design and Problem Structure" at Tsinghua University, in Beijing, China
+2024**: Physically attended Artifical Intelligence Workshop and gave a talk about "Runtime Analysis in AI Theory Studies How Algorithm Iterations are Influenced by Design and Problem Structure" at Tsinghua University, in Beijing, China

 **31 May.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in PPSN 2024

 **18 Apr.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in IJCAI 2024

 **17-18 Apr.
-2024**: Physically attending workshop on Evolutionary Computation at Nanjing University, in Nanjing, China
+2024**: Physically attended workshop on Evolutionary Computation at Nanjing University, in Nanjing, China

 **18 Mar.
-2024**: Physically attending Early Career Researchers Connect (ECR Connect) organised by The Alan Turing Institute, in London, UK
+2024**: Physically attended Early Career Researchers Connect (ECR Connect) organised by The Alan Turing Institute, in London, UK

 **Before**: ······